zefoy/ngx-perfect-scrollbar/README.md

 ##### Use it in your html template (with custom configuration):

+This library provides two ways to create a Dropzone element, simple component and custom directive.

+**COMPONENT USAGE**

 Simply replace the element that would ordinarily be passed to `Ps.initialize` with the perfect-scollbar component.

 ```html